plsletmeee/omegabot/PRIVACY.md

 ## User Rights

 All Omega Bot users have the right, at any time, to request to view and delete the Data pertaining to their respective Discord Accounts.
-To request the viewing or deletion of any data collected by Omega Bot, contact @Xictul#0001 on Discord or create a support ticket in the [Omega Bot Discord](https://discord.com/channels/1009837302954074262/1031744772949413968) server.
+To request the viewing or deletion of any data collected by Omega Bot, email support@omegabot.xyz or create a support ticket in the [Omega Bot Discord](https://discord.com/channels/1009837302954074262/1031744772949413968) server.

 ## Underage Users